ethereum-optimism/specs/specs/interop/predeploys.md

 ### `relayMessage` Invariants

-- It MUST NOT be possible to call the function more than once per execution
 - The `Identifier.origin` MUST be `address(L2ToL2CrossDomainMessenger)`
 - The `_destination` chain id MUST be equal to the local chain id
 - Messages MUST NOT be relayed more than once
-- The `msg.sender` MUST be equal to the `entrypoint` address, if set

 ### `sendMessage` Invariants